 Get control of the gotchas

 It is important that you take steps to prevent authentication from the lag site domain controllers since it has security data (accounts, passwords, locked accounts, group membership, etc.) that is a week old.
 You can accomplish this by defining a site policy for the lag site and defining the "DCLocator DNS Records Not Registered by the DCs" setting.
 The Mnemonics field is described in the Explain tab.
 You need to include all of the Mnemonics except CNAME record (needed for replication).
-The Explain tab is a bit confusing, but it's a space-delimited list as shown in Figure 1.
-The Mnemonics themselves are listed in the left column on the Explain tab.
+The Explain tab is a bit confusing, but it

 The minimum configuration to implement a Active Directory lag site is to have a single site with at least one domain controller from each domain in the site.
 The preferred configuration is to have two domain controllers from each domain in the site.
 Set their replication frequency for 168 hours (seven days) and stagger the schedule so they replicate every 3.5 days.
 Thus, you have two old copies to choose from, mitigating the problem just noted.